awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/what-is-amazon-ec2-auto-scaling.md

 ## Pricing for Amazon EC2 Auto Scaling<a name="as-pricing"></a>

 There are no additional fees with Amazon EC2 Auto Scaling, so it's easy to try it out and see how it can benefit your AWS architecture\.
-You only pay for the AWS resources \(for example, EC2 instances and CloudWatch alarms\) that you use\.
+You only pay for the AWS resources \(for example, EC2 instances, EBS volumes, and CloudWatch alarms\) that you use\.

 ## PCI DSS compliance<a name="pci-dss-compliance"></a>